loopbackio/loopback.io/pages/en/lb4/Crafting-LoopBack-4.md

 ![loopback-composition](/images/lb4/loopback-composition.png)

-Up to version 3.x, LoopBack is built on top of the popular [Express framework](https://expressjs.com).
-In retrospect, basing LoopBack on Express was the right decision: Standing on the shoulders of Express, LoopBack can focus on adding value for API creation experience without reinventing the wheel.
+Up to version 3.x, LoopBack built on the popular [Express framework](https://expressjs.com).
+In retrospect, basing LoopBack on Express was the right decision: Standing on the shoulders of Express enabled LoopBack to focus on adding value for API creation experience without reinventing the wheel.
 LoopBack also has benefitted from the Express ecosystem, especially ready-to-use middleware modules from npm as well as valuable knowledge and support by the community.

 With LoopBack, developers can create and expose APIs just like cooking meals by following recipes and adding ingredients.
 LoopBack introduces a set of [core concepts](http://loopback.io/doc/en/lb3/LoopBack-core-concepts.html) that represent the key aspects of API implementation.
 To create APIs out of existing databases or services, developers can simply scaffold a LoopBack application, then add necessary JSON declarations and Node.js code to get their APIs up and running in a few minutes.